stephengold/Libbulletjme/README.md

 + a debug build using single-precision arithmetic
 + a debug build using double-precision arithmetic

-In addition, multi-threaded native libraries are provided for x86_64 architectures running Windows or Linux.
+In addition, multithreaded native libraries are provided for x86_64 architectures running Windows or Linux.

 Libbulletjme is used in